OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 30. copy stats for position to the subm df directly
 31. prop_review_score - 0 means there have been no reviews, null that the information is not available.
 What to do?
 32. Add memory cleaning from kaggle to the main notebook
+33. Catboost split evaluation into batches and avg

 # DONE: